Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 I think so too.

-And I I mean, I don't think populism is a bad word at all.
+And I, I mean, I don't think populism is a bad word at all.

-Uh in fact, I would probably be classified as a libertarian populist.
+In fact, I would probably be classified as a libertarian populist.

-We yeah, we we can beat anybody in a debate if you if you stick to the facts and to rational um you know talking points and logic, you know, that's that's the big thing that we I used to always say when I was a kid, I was like, no one can outlogic me.
+We can beat anybody in a debate if you stick to the facts and to rational talking points and logic.

-Like I they just can't do it.
+Like they just can't do it.

-I like everything is developed from the ground up.
+Like everything is developed from the ground up.

-And and I think that that's actually kind of the void that I am filling within the Libertarian Party, is that I I speak with a passion that I can reach people, and Dave's Dave Smith is very similar.
+And I think that that's actually kind of the void that I am filling within the Libertarian Party is that I speak with a passion that I can reach people.

 I mean, it's like, yeah, man, like we should end the wars, man, and drugs should be legal, man.

-Like that's not gonna do it.
+Like, that's not going to do it.

 Yeah.

-And for me, um I was always raised that freedom was something to be cherished, perhaps like the most precious thing that a person can have.
+And for me, I was always raised that freedom was something to be cherished, perhaps like the most precious thing that a person can have.

-I I grew up and I just sort of thought everybody felt that way.
+I grew up and I just sort of thought everybody felt that way.

 Because there's people throw that word around.

-Well, I mean, for me, it's just about liberty, and that's the the ability to do what you want with your life and and to not have uh actually I saw you talking to Patriot J, and and I thought actually his answer was very similar to mine.
+Actually, I saw you talking to Patriot J and I thought actually his answer was very similar to mine.

-Um, but you're absolutely right.
+But you're absolutely right.

-There is a division within the libertarian party that is the anarchist wing, which I'm closer to, and then there's the the more classical libertarian, which is the minarchist version, which just believes that kind of the conservative idea of having the smallest government necessary to maintain your rights.
+And then there's the more classical libertarian, which is the minarchist version, which just believes that kind of the conservative idea of having the smallest government necessary to maintain your rights.

-Um do you believe that government's necessary in order to protect your rights in the Lockean sense?
+Do you believe that government's necessary in order to protect your rights in the Lockean sense?

 Do you need a third party?